002A/ixora.io/itp/project_development_studio/midterm-status.rst

 Videos are based on a sequential series of pictures.
 There is no reason I need to limit myself to a linear structure.
 There are other interactive approaches that could link the panoramas together into a network of some kind.

-There are other far out ideas, like when I download the data for all of Manhattan and use the pictures to grow an entire city using a generative algorithm and a neural network.
-Maybe that will be my thesis project.

 There is also much to learn about machine learning.
 I very much want to delve into the programming aspect of this.
 I'm not going to use someone else's code to do style transfers.
 I should be doing that myself.
 I also want to move from style transfers to style generation.
 I have some ideas but I need to know more about deep learning to try them out.

 No matter what I am going to have to leverage cloud computing to complete this project.
 Luckily I have a lot of free credits for GCP and AWS that will expire soon.
 I am happy to use them for this project.

 Style transfers for 360 video is not an area of deep learning research that has been well explored.
 Based on my experience with this kind of imagery I have some ideas I'd like to try.

 I could apply object detection and instance segmentation algorithms to these images.
-A task like locating all the instances of dogs or food carts in Manhattan would be possible.
 I can also create masks to use as an input to a style transfer algorithm.

 Another dimension I could explore is marrying this dataset with other datasets.
 The sky's the limit.